wp-plugins/login-alert-notification/readme.txt

 Please check whether or not you fill in the email address of General &gt; Settings.
 I strongly recommend you put another email address to 'From' box of plugin settings.

 == Screenshots ==
+1.Receive notification on Prowl for iOS

 == Changelog ==

+= 0.46 =
+* Minor bug fix

 = 0.45 =
 * Add new feature of redirecting to blog top if login attempt failed